-If you wish to join internship programs this summer, you are recommended to join non-face-to-face programs, such as ones conducted online, in order to prevent further spread.
+If you wish to join internship programs you are recommended to join non-face-to-face programs, such as ones conducted online, in order to prevent further spread.
 If you unavoidably need to join a face-to-face program, follow the prevention instructions given by your host.
 Also, be thorough with wearing a face mask and sanitizing your hands and fingers, even without instruction.
 Continue monitoring your health and recording your activity (where you went and who you met) for 2 weeks after joining the internship program.

 インターンシップ参加届 (in Japanese)

 （Izumo campus students）

 Refer to the latest post titled “学生の皆さんへ 医学部新型コロナウイルス感染症対策委員会 報告” and check the section “5. 学生生活（帰省、アルバイト、病院見学等、課外活動） and obtain the prior approval.

 Cancel all travel (including private travel) to Infected Disease Risk Level 3 regions, and unnecessary, non-urgent travel to Level 2 regions.